DoctorrDeep/basic_flask_app_dockerized/README.md

-## WHY do I exist?
+## Why do I exist?

-If I begin with making a web-app this is the basic dockerized image where I can start from.
+For web-app development this is the basic working dockerized image to start from.

 ## How to run this?